rerejabal/auto-email-sender/README.md

 ```
 ---
 ## ⚙️ Setup

-Clone this repository:
+> Right-click the desired folder location, then select Open in Terminal or PowerShell or even Command Prompt if available.

+### 1. Clone this repository on Terminal or PowerShell or Command Prompt:

 ```
 git clone https://github.com/rerejabal/auto-email-sender.git
 cd auto-email-sender
 ```
-Activate the virtual environment:
+### 2. Activate the virtual environment:
 ```
 python -m venv venv
 venv\Scripts\activate
 ```
-Install dependency:
+### 3. Install dependency:
 ```
 pip install -r requirements.txt
 ```
+### Prepare your files:
-Change .env file with your email credentials:
+### Modify the `.env` file with your email credentials:

-⚠️ Gmail requires an App Password (not your normal password).
+> ⚠️ Gmail requires an App Password (not your normal password).
-Create one via:
-Google Account → Security → App passwords.
+Create one via Google Account → Security → App passwords.
 If its not there, search: App Password.
-Don't use space, example App Password: kjgwxutxzhkyqjkw
+Example of App Password: kjgwxutxzhkyqjkw
 ```
 EMAIL_SENDER=youremail@gmail.com
 EMAIL_PASSWORD=yourapppassword
 ```
-### Prepare your files:
-- email_subject.txt → subject of the email
+### `email_subject.txt` → subject of the email

 For example:
 ```
 Job Application
 ```
-- email_body.txt → body of the email
+### `email_body.txt` → body of the email

 For example:
 ```